"Emails, Facebook, Whatsapp Group, The Hub...Where can I find the information?!!"

 Time was the primary constraint that we were faced with.
 The implementation process took a while as the collaboration between different content providers and the design of the site was stagnant due to competing priorities over the summer.
 We ended up building the site with a rather flexible Wordpress theme that allows easy customizations.
 I finished building most of the pages with placeholder text during this month-long internship and handed it off with a thorough guide to content auditing and building pages to the next student intern.

-The Hub 2.0 was up by the start of Fall 2016 semester, the first time that Minerva has two classes, one in Berlin and the other in San Francisco.
+The Hub 2.0 was live by the start of Fall 2016 semester, the first time that Minerva has two classes, one in Berlin and the other in San Francisco.
 This was what students needed, so they were very happy that finally there was a place containing all the important information, ranging from what their degree plans should look like, to where is the closest grocery store in the neighborhood they live in Berlin.
 Staff provided positive feedback on the ease of updating the pages as well.

 One of the major learnings for me was that project management skills cannot be ignored by designers.
 It's highly important to set expectations with stakeholders and periodically check in with them and reiterate the expectations.
 It was rewarding for me to practice how to convey the value of thoughtful design that was not necessarily appreciated by everyone.